 How can I talk to my patients about health and sexual assault/abuse and intimate partner violence?

 Many clinics and hospitals are updating their intake forms and electronic health records to include questions about sexual assault/abuse and intimate partner violence.

 RISE encourages providers to use the CUES assessment method and the safety cards developed by Futures Without Violence to talk to their patients about healthy and unhealthy relationships.
 CUES stands for the following protocol:

 - Universal Education & Direct Inquiry:

-- Warm Referral & Follow-Up Visit: Assess your patient’s level of risk for future violence, provide resources, and make a warm referral to RISE or the Women’s Shelter Program.
+- Warm Referral & Follow-Up Visit: Assess your patient’s level of risk for future violence, provide resources, and make a warm referral to RISE or Stand Strong.
 Advocates can accompany patients to forensic medical exams and can meet patients at any clinic or hospital to inform them of their rights, reporting options, and services available including safety planning, temporary restraining orders, counseling, and emergency shelter.
 Schedule a follow-up visit to check their injuries and ask about their relationship again.
 This shows support and empathy for your patients, increases their sense of safety and security, and may contribute to improved health outcomes.

 What if my patient discloses they are in a violent relationship or have been sexually assaulted?
 Can I still treat them?